Therapy for Over-Functioning Moms in Illinois

 M E E T J O L E N E A L T M A N , L C S W

 I intimately understand the stressors, responsibilities, and self-doubt that can creep in, but I also believe in embracing the joy, peace, and meaning we all deserve.
+Maybe you are asking yourself, “if I am high functioning, will therapy help me?”
+The answer is: YES!
 I know how hard it can be to ask for help—sometimes our struggles feel “stupid” or embarrassing—but I promise you, they’re not.
 I also understand that sometimes we don’t even know to ask for help until we are suffering.
-The people pleasing, high achieving, chronically busy mom often struggles with feelings of failure.
+The people pleasing, high achieving, chronically busy mom often quietly struggles with feelings of failure.

 Whatever you’re carrying, you don’t have to carry it alone.